hermit-os/libhermit/_posts/2016-09-20-Hypervisor.md

 subtitle:   Running standalone within a VM
 ---

-The video shows the usage of HermitCore with a virtual machine.
+The video shows the usage of HermitCore within a virtual machine.
 In this case, we use KVM as hypervisor.

 <div style="width:100%; margin:0; auto" align="center">